ariana94/Audio-Feature-API-Analyis-/README.md

 ## Overview

+Culturally, the United States is a complex tapestry comprised of a multitude of influences and backgrounds.
+This is reflected in particular by the varying musical genres present across the nation, and in some cases influential around the world.
+With such a wide influence, many individuals and groups try to break into this industry with dreams of reaching the top of the charts and connecting with millions of people.
+Unfortunately, this task is much more difficult than many anticipate so only a handful of people ever reach this goal.
+Many speculate that the success of these few artists can be traced back to connections, and a stroke of luck.
+Although this may be true in some instances, the goal of this analysis is to determine if there are any audio features that can help predict the success of an artist and their music in American popculture.

 Here, I used archived American Top 40 singles charts merged with Spotify audio and genre data to characterize variation in American popular music.
 Generally, I was guided by the question "How do American Top 40 songs vary?"
 To address this broad question, I used k-means clustering models to visualize patterns of variation in both genres and audio features across a sample of hit music singles.

-## Methods
+## Methodology

+This analysis will rely heavily on Spotify's and Sonkick's API to collect data (such as audio features) on music ranked in the "Top 40s" for the United States.
+Audio features are description of sound or an audio signal that can basically be fed into statistical or ML models.
+Some of the audio features being taken into account in this analysis include a song's acousticness, danceability, energy, loudness, etc. In order to accomplish this the data must first get extracted from the APIs, then transformed into a clean data set, and finally loaded into our ML algorithm.
+Different methods will be used in this analysis including; K-means clustering, ...

 ### 1. Data scraping

-I scraped weekly USA Top 40 singles charts from [Top40-Charts.com](https://top40-charts.com/), ranging from the week of July 7, 1997 to October 15, 2022.
-For each week, I recorded all 40 song titles, their chart positions, and their artists as listed online.
-I used
-Beautiful Soup in Jupyter Notebooks to extract all data.
+Weekly USA Top 40 singles charts were scraped from [Top40-Charts.com](https://top40-charts.com/), ranging from the week of July 7, 1997 to October 15, 2022.
+For each week, all 40 song titles were recorded, their chart positions, and their artists as listed online.
+Beautiful Soup was used in Jupyter Notebooks to extract all data.
 Raw code for this step is in the file ```01_APIs/top40_web_scraping.ipynb``` and raw data in the file ```00_data/top40_1997_2022_raw.csv```.
 After some cleaning to remove formatting issues and featured artists, this set of songs is referred to as the 'chart spine' to which audio and genre data are to be merged.
 Because many songs occur repeatedly in the charts dataset (at different chart positions over time), this dataset was also reduced into the set of all unique songs, referred to